As Young as You Feel: Plot

-Meanwhile, Joe is unable to convince anybody that Cleveland is actually an impostor.
-Frank Erickson, his rival for a promotion, and the entire Hodges family—son George, daughter-in-law Della, and Alice—all think Joe is crazy.
+Joe is unable to convince anyone that Cleveland is actually an impostor.
+Frank Erickson, his rival for a promotion, and the entire Hodges family—son George, daughter-in-law Della and Alice—all think that Joe is crazy.
 However, when Hodges returns home with his dyed hair, Joe is vindicated.
-Because she is certain Hodges will be exposed anyway, Della proposes that Joe turn him in so he can get the promotion, but Joe refuses to do it.
-The next day, Erickson finally believes Joe and tries to warn their mutual boss Horace Gallagher, but Gallagher thinks Erickson is mentally unstable and gives the promotion to Joe, enabling Joe to finally propose to Alice.
+Because she is certain that Hodges will be exposed anyway, Della proposes that Joe reveal the ruse to the company in order to earn the promotion, but Joe refuses to do it.
+The next day, Erickson finally believes Joe and tries to warn their mutual boss Horace Gallagher, but Gallagher thinks that Erickson is mentally unstable and gives the promotion to Joe, enabling Joe to finally propose to Alice.

-The real Harold Cleveland finds himself in an awkward position.
-The speech has done wonders for his and his company's image, and even raised the price of the company's stock, but he is unsure of his impostor's motives.
-When McKinley discovers Hodges' identity and informs Cleveland, the big man decides to pay Hodges a visit.
+The real Harold Cleveland finds himself in an awkward position, as although the speech has greatly improved his image and that of the company's image, he is unsure of his impostor's motives.
+When McKinley discovers Hodges' identity and informs Cleveland, the boss decides to visit Hodges.

-Lucille goes to see Hodges, but he tells her that he will not come between a man and his wife, and that he suspects she is still in love with her husband.
-McKinley barges in and apologizes to Lucille, and the happy couple reconciles and kisses.
-As McKinley is leaving, he fires Hodges, in front of the real Cleveland, who has arrived by this time.
+Lucille goes to see Hodges, but he tells her that he will not intervene between a man and his wife, and that he suspects that she is still in love with her husband.
+McKinley enters and apologizes to Lucille, and they reconcile and kisses.
+As McKinley is leaving, he fires Hodges in front of the real Cleveland.

 When Cleveland meets Hodges, he is reassured that the old man has no sinister motives.
-In fact, Cleveland is so impressed that he offers Hodges a job advising him on public relations, but Hodges turns him down, saying he is happy with his life as it is.
-Before Cleveland leaves, he tells Hodges that he will send McKinley a memo the next morning informing him that Hodges is to have his job back, for as long as he wants it.
+In fact, Cleveland is so impressed that he offers Hodges a job advising him on public relations, but Hodges declines, as he is happy with his life as it is.
+Before Cleveland leaves, he tells Hodges that he will send McKinley a memo the next morning informing him that Hodges' job must be restored for as long as he wants it.